naacl-org/naacl-2025-website/_pages/registration/registration.md

 * Admission to all in-person meeting sessions and the exhibition as well as the entire virtual program
 * Morning and Afternoon tea and coffee breaks throughout the meeting
 * Admission to the Welcome Reception on Tuesday, April 29th located in the convention center ballrooms A, B & C
-* Admission to the Social Dinner on Thursday, May 1st at the Civic Plaza
+* Admission to the Social Dinner on Thursday, May 1st
 * Attendance to all recorded sessions on demand for at least one month following the meeting.
 * Please Note breakfast, lunch and dinners are not included unless referenced above.